UCLA to lead the new Center of Excellence for Heat Resilient Communities

 The UCLA Luskin Center for Innovation (LCI) wants to change that.
 Under the leadership of its associate director, V. Kelly Turner, LCI has been awarded a $2.25 million grant to establish a Center of Excellence for Heat Resilient Communities.
 Funded by the National Oceanic and Atmospheric Administration’s National Integrated Heat Health Information System (NIHHIS), the Center of Excellence will engage and support communities in determining the best strategies for local heat mitigation and management.

-“Some communities have begun to plan for heat, but most lack the capacity or resources to engage in comprehensive planning,” said Turner, who leads LCI’s heat equity research and, along with colleagues, has long called for a coordinated national approach to heat resilience.
+“Some communities have begun to plan for heat, but most lack the capacity or resources to engage in comprehensive planning,” said Turner, who leads LCI’s heat research and, along with colleagues, has long called for a coordinated national approach to heat resilience.
 “With this grant, we can help the federal government establish a robust, actionable, and durable plan to support preparation efforts.”

 Turner’s co-leads for this project are Sara Meerow at Arizona State University’s Global Institute of Sustainability and Innovation, and Ladd Keith, assistant professor and faculty research associate at the University of Arizona’s Udall Center for Studies in Public Policy.
 With more than 50 other partners committed, the grant will enable the creation of an international network of heat scholars and practitioners.
 One outcome will be a framework to identify and evaluate policies, protocols, and lessons for heat resilience that can be applied in the U.S. and internationally.

-The ultimate goal is to protect public health and well-being from acute and chronic heat dangers through equity-centered, data-informed, whole-of-government approaches to mitigate and manage heat in diverse communities and heat-exposure settings.
+The ultimate goal is to protect public health and well-being from acute and chronic heat dangers through data-informed, whole-of-government approaches to mitigate and manage heat in different communities and heat-exposure settings.